Title 38, United States Code, Section 4212(d) and Veterans Employment Opportunities Act (VEOA), Public Law 105-339

 What Should be Reported?

-- Other veterans who served on active duty during a war or in a campaign or expedition for which a campaign badge has be authorizes.
+(2) Veterans who served on active duty in the U.S. military during a war or campaign or expedition for which a campaign badge is awarded;

 Where is it to be Reported?